 What to Consider When Deciding the Best Age for Social Security Benefits

 So, it’s almost always best to delay Social Security benefits for as long as you can.
 If you plan to work in retirement, you’ll definitely want to delay.
-You’ll face a penalty if you continue to work after you claim early retirement benefits and earn more than the yearly earnings limit, which for 2019 is $17,640.
-This limit will be $18,240 in 2020.
+You’ll face a penalty if you continue to work after you claim early retirement benefits and earn more than the yearly earnings limit, which for 2020 is $18,960.
+This means that the Social Security Administration will deduct $1 from benefits for every $2 that you earned over $18,960.

 However, it only makes sense to wait until you’re 70 to start receiving Social Security benefits if you expect to live until you’re at least 80.
 To wait that long, you’ll also need to have income or sufficient savings to live off of until you opt to start receiving benefits.
 If your health is poor or you don’t have the means to fund yourself, then 62 might be the right age for you to start taking benefits.
 Just be sure you budget for the reduced amount of benefits that you’ll receive.